-Please note that this is a vertical website format, so you need to scroll down to see the content.
+Note that this site replaces the one I had on WordPress which included a blog and more.
+It is a simple vertical website format, so you need to scroll down to see the content.

-Fish Tales are added periodically during the season (Take a look at #10 - “PHW at the Conny”).
-These are from Tom’s fishing diary and are meant to give others the specifics of where, how and with what he fishes.
-No secrets - well not too many.
-Also look for Tom’s meditation on age and time of life - “Past His Prime”.
+Fish Tales (scroll down near bottom) were added periodically during the 2022 season.
+These 12 Tales are from Tom’s fishing diary and are meant to give others the specifics of where, how and with what he fishes.
+Also look for Tom’s meditations on age and time of life - “Ah-Ara-Wack” and “Past His Prime”.

-Then there are Links to Tom’s Books and YouTube Channel as well as some highlights from Letters to Mack and a recent review from Amazon on How to Fly Fish for Trout, the first book to read.
+There are Links to Tom’s Books as well as some highlights from Letters to Mack and a recent review from Amazon on How to Fly Fish for Trout, the first book to read; also, an introduction to How to Improve Your Fly Fishing & Catching.

-The LITU Guidebook on Fishing Long Island Spring Creeks is featured as well.
+The LITU Guidebook on Fishing Long Island Spring Creeks is featured as well - all proceeds go to Trout Unlimited.

-Take a look at Tom’s favorite fly and click to watch Jim Misiura tie one.
-Other flies, that are mentioned in the Fish Tales, will be added from time to time, so look around!
+Take a look at Tom’s favorite fly, the Joe-Stack and click to watch Jim Misiura tie one.
+Black Nose Dace, Royal Wulff, and Clouser Minnow are discussed; other flies will be added from time to time, so look around!

 There are links to Two Podcasts featuring Tom and one of Steve Ehrlich’s discussing the idea that there is more to fly fishing than the fish.
 Give them a listen.